What is all the hype about? Deodorant is deodorant, right?

 Whether something has the “right” label on it doesn’t really matter.
 In the end, the most important thing to do is to check the ingredients.
 What’s really inside this product?
 Does it contain elements that are not good for my body?
 Not all organic products are good for all people, nor are all-natural products good for all people.

-Simply swipe Lume on after showering, and Lume prevents bacteria from digesting your sweat and creating foul odors.
+Simply swipe Lume Dedoorant on after showering with a mild, natural soap like Lume Natural Soap for Face & Body that will keep your skin feeling happy and moisturized.
+Lume Deodorant prevents bacteria from digesting your sweat and creating foul odors, and you find you can go up to three days without needing to shower again.
 Lume is water-based, so it washes cleanly off your skin and off your clothes.
 No more yellow pits!

 In the end, labels like “natural” and “organic” can be super helpful starting points when looking for new products, but they should never be the end of your research.
 Look at the ingredients label and learn for yourself whether you want to use a new product!